Current Semester Schedule

 Professor Bâli's Athenaeum presentation is co-sponsored by the Mgrublian Center for Human Rights at CMC.

 Thomas Crow is the Rosalie Solow Professor of Modern Art, and Associate Provost for the Arts at New York University.
 An art historian and art critic, he has served as the director of the Getty Research Institute, professor of art history at the University of Southern California, the Robert Lehman Professor of the History of Art at Yale University, and professor and chair in the history of art at the University of Sussex.
 He is best known for his influential writing on the role of art in modern society and culture.

-Professor Crow's Athenaeum presentation is co-sponsored by the Gould Center for Humanistic Studies at CMC.
+Professor Crow's Athenaeum presentation is the Ricardo J. Quinones Lecture co-sponsored by the Gould Center for Humanistic Studies at CMC.